On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Hardness mechanisms, problem definitions and previous approaches

+Further, though this is not a rigorous comparison, the very simplest classical improvement on random guessing--greedy or quasi-greedy steepest descent--usually takes $O \of{N}$ steps to halt, and if restricted to a constant number of cost function evaluations per shot, will asymptotically return an approximation ratio $q_a = 0$ regardless of $d_C$ and $\epsilon$ as $N \to \infty$.
+This is true even if the problem is convex, and more complex methods generally involve longer per-shot runtimes.
+And as remarked earlier, sophisticated mathematical analyses have provided similar worst-case performance bounds for QAOA and TAQC at constant depth for $k$-XORSAT problems \cite{basso2022performance,boulebnane2022solving,anshu2023concentration,benchasattabuse2023lower}, though these restrictions do not apply if we allow the circuit depth to grow with system size.
+For all these reasons, we thus used exclusively linear runtimes for all numerical experiments directly probing approximation hardness, and subquadratic runtimes for MSFO as guided by a rigorous theoretical prediction.

+Finally, we want to address the guiding principles we used for tuning the schedules and other hyperparameters of our algorithms.
+It has been known since the adiabatic formulation of Grover's algorithm~\cite{rolandcerf2002} that schedule fine tuning can produce a quadratic speedup over a uniform sweep, and more general variational approaches such as ADAPT-QAOA~\cite{zhu2022adaptive} (which use large fine-tuned angles and draw operators at each step from a much larger set) can potentially offer more significant speedups, albeit with the challenge of a much larger search space for optimizing control parameters.
+And for many problems, these algorithms exhibit \emph{concentration}, where the set of angles that is optimal for one randomly generated instance is close to optimal for another with high probability~\cite{farhi2022quantum,anshu2023concentration}.

-We avoid this approach in our work, and instead focus only on simple heuristics where the schedule is determined from smooth functions based on intuitive guessing and a small amount of trial and error.
-We do this for two reasons.
-First, as argued in~\cite{kapit2021noise}, quadratic speedups from schedule fine tuning are extremely fragile and unlikely to be viable at large $N$ except in very narrow circumstances.
+We do not employ such fine tuning in this work for four reasons.
+First, as argued in~\cite{kapit2021noise}, quadratic speedups from schedule fine tuning are fragile (at least, for gaps that decay exponentially) and unlikely to be viable at large $N$ except in very narrow circumstances.
 Second, as the truly approximation hard instances of MAX-3-XORSAT (and we suspect, many other CSPs) are extremal in the space of random problems, it is less obvious that concentration arguments would apply to the cases we consider.
-So even if, for example, these instances exhibit concentration and some set of angles is near-optimal for a specific $\epsilon$ and $N_C/N$ scaling, we do not think it can be easily assumed that those angles would generalize to other extremal parametrizations.
+So even if, for example, these instances exhibit concentration and some set of angles is near-optimal for a specific $\epsilon$ and $d_C = N_C/N$ scaling, we do not think it can be easily assumed that those angles would generalize to other extremal parametrizations.
+Third, we are interested in results we can explain, and extrapolate to larger $N$, through analytical arguments, and beyond-quadratic performance improvements from angle fine tuning are very difficult to understand in this respect.
+And finally, the overhead of fine tuning for specific problem instances or classes can be both severe and difficult to calculate a priori.
+If such fine tuning is necessary for good algorithmic performance its overhead needs to be carefully accounted for when estimating the degree of quantum speedup.
+We are not aware of any results showing significant quantum speedups for MAX-3-XORSAT using QAOA and angle fine tuning.